The End of Summer: Production

 In order to secure its contract stars Setsuko Hara and Yoko Tsukasa from Toho for his previous film, Late Autumn, Ozu agreed to direct The End of Summer for the studio, making it his only Toho film and one of his three films not produced for Shochiku (the others are Floating Weeds for Daiei and The Munekata Sisters for Shintoho).
 As a result, the film is filled with Toho players, many of whom took the opportunity to appear in their only Ozu film, including marquee headliners Hisaya Morishige and Akira Takarada taking small roles.
 Ozu added a scene at the end to accommodate Toho's star Yūko Mochizuki, who asked to be in the film, as well as his signature actor Chishū Ryū.
+The film is also notable as the only known extant Ozu film to contain foreign actors, with two uncredited men playing the bit parts of Yuriko's interchangeable American boyfriends, George and Harry.

 Reception

 Dennis Schwartz praised The End of Summer as a "deft blending of comedy and tragedy", writing that Manbei's "lively antics give the film a wonderfully playful tone."

 The French film-maker Eugène Green, who gave the film one of his ten votes in the 2012 Sight & Sound directors' poll of the world's best films, wrote that it "stands out as a meditation on death, with certain shots of an extraordinary power and beauty.
 The scenes between the two sisters are deeply moving."

 Another director, Ashim Ahluwalia, mentioned the film as one of his top ten of all time, writing that "End of Summer is a poignant, near-perfect film about endings, made a year before Ozu died."

 Leonard Maltin gave it three of four stars: "Astute, deliberately paced slice of life about a Japanese family whose relationships reflect changing times in the "new" Japan."

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 9 reviews.